Baker Capital

 Series B in 2003

-EM4, Inc. specializes in the design, development, and manufacturing of optoelectronic components and packages for various sectors, including defense, aerospace, life sciences, telecommunications, and industrial markets.
-The company offers a diverse range of products such as direct modulation laser transmitters for analog RF over fiber links, high-speed detectors, fiber laser pumps, and integrated laser modules.
-EM4 also provides outsourced sub-micron integration and packaging services, catering to the needs of businesses in the industrial, defense, and broadband markets.
-Its focus is on delivering reliable, cost-effective solutions for applications in space photonics and other advanced technologies.
+EM4, Inc. specializes in the design, development, and manufacturing of optoelectronic components and packaging solutions for a variety of sectors, including defense, aerospace, life sciences, telecommunications, and industrial applications.
+The company produces a range of products, such as direct modulation laser transmitters for analog RF over fiber links, high-speed detectors, fiber laser pumps, semiconductor optical amplifiers, and acoustic optic modulators.
+EM4 aims to provide reliable and cost-effective solutions to meet the needs of its clients in the industrial, defense, and broadband markets, ensuring high performance in applications related to space photonics and other advanced technologies.

 Action Engine